Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Introduction

+As was mentioned previously, the interplay of vortices and disorder using the BdG formalism has already been investigated in Refs.~\cite{lages2004, lages2005,lages2006,datta2021,ganguly2017,dubi2008island} but for substantially smaller sizes: at most $36\times36$ in those papers versus $100\times100$ in our paper.
+Moreover, these works do not address the two main problems studied in this paper: the change in the vortex lattice distribution as a function of disorder and magnetic flux and the spatial deformation and inhomogeneity of single vortices for strong disorder on the metallic side of the transition.
+The reason for that is of technical nature, the study of vortex lattices requires larger lattice size.
+Likewise, the convergence of the code slows down substantially in the strong disorder region which therefore requires additional computational resources together with state of art numerical techniques.

-Our main findings are the observation of an intermediate rectangular vortex lattice phase between the triangular one and the Bragg's glass phase and the general suppression of magnetic effects by disorder and the coexistence with global phase coherence.
-Moreover, in a certain region of parameters, this suppression translates into the enhancement of the average order parameter and the critical magnetic field.
-As was mentioned earlier, this model has been recently investigated in Refs.~\cite{datta2021,ganguly2017} but for substantially smaller sizes: $36\times36$ versus $100\times100$ in our paper.
-Moreover, results of Ref.~\cite{ganguly2017} are focused on tunneling spectra, local density of states and order parameter spatial dependence with up to $6$ vortices in order to qualitatively support the experimental results of the paper.
-By contrast, Ref.~\cite{datta2021} studies in detail the weakly insulating region and also the local density of states.
-We do not study explicitly the latter and our focus is on the metallic side of the transition.
-We would like to mention a recent study \cite{maccari2021}, see also Ref.~\cite{dingping2010}, that considered the interplay of disorder, magnetic field and temperature by using an effective XY model for the phase of the order parameter.
+Finally, would also like to mention a recent study \cite{maccari2021}, see also Ref.~\cite{dingping2010}, that considered the interplay of disorder, magnetic field and temperature by using an effective XY model for the phase of the order parameter.
 It was found that disorder enhances the robustness of the superconducting state against magnetic effects at finite temperature.
 However, the dependence of the vortex lattice with the disorder strength, the main focus of this paper, is not addressed.
 Moreover, quantum coherence effects are lost in this type of phenomenological approach.
-Therefore, there is no sizable overlap between our results and the main findings of these papers.
+Therefore, there is no sizable overlap between our results and previous literature on this problem.

 We start our study with an introduction of the model and the employed numerical techniques.